CarinaBergmann/PLOS_Biology_2026/README.md

 # PLOS_Biology_Bergmann-et-al

-This folder contains the data for the study by Bergmann et al. (PLOS Biology - in revision, as of October 2025), except for human data, which have been censored due to data protection regulations.
+This folder contains the data for the study by Bergmann et al. (PLOS Biology - in revision, as of December 2025), except for human data, which have been censored due to data protection regulations.

 Please note that the R code only runs with the complete dataset (especially for Figures 1 and 3, and the Supplementary Tables).
 The full dataset can be provided confidentially upon request.